behnazkhoshnood/good-cook-ms3/README.md

 ### **Content**

-All recipes currently on the page have all been added from google by me.
+All recipes currently on the page have all been added from google.
-The design was inspired by [Materialize](https://materializecss.com/ "Materialize").

 ### **Media**
 - Faviicon used for this project was from [favicon.cc](https://www.favicon.cc/)